mindee/doctr/README.md

 ![DocTR example](https://github.com/mindee/doctr/releases/download/v0.1.1/doctr_example_script.gif)

 Calling the ocr_predictor returns a `result`, which is a `Document` object with a nested structure (with `Page`, `Block`, `Line`, `Word`, `Artefact`).
-(to get a better understanding of our document model, check our [documentation](https://mindee.github.io/doctr/documents.html#document-structure)):
+To get a better understanding of our document model, check our [documentation](https://mindee.github.io/doctr/documents.html#document-structure):

 A `Document` can be printed out: